 Extraction, Management, and Display of Data in the Redbook [SOO Section 4.2]

 The transition will begin with an upfront content analysis to define the structure of the Redbook manual, ensuring that each section is appropriately categorized.
 The process will involve automated tools like OCR (Optical Character Recognition) to extract text from the PDF and convert it into HTML.
 After cleanup, the HTML content will be imported into Drupal using the Migrate API or Feeds Module to map chapters, sections, and subsections into nodes.
 Media files such as images will be handled using Drupal’s Media Module.

+Mapping of Redbook PDF into Drupal CMS Components